-A hard painful knot on the bottom of your foot is something called a plantar fibroma 90%+ of the time.
+A hard painful knot on the bottom of your foot can be plantar fasciitis, but can also be a plantar fibroma!
 Find out the 100% most effective treatment options.

 What is a plantar fibroma?

 - A plantar fibroma is a thick fibrous knot or nodule which develops in the arch of the foot.

 - The plantar fibroma develops within the plantar fascia, which is a band of thick cord that attaches from your heel to the area around the toes in the bottom of the foot.